WOWEN-DEV/wowen.tech/README.md

 ---

 Thank you for your interest in WOWEN.
-Together, we're making femtech innovative, creative, and powering. 💪
+Together, we're making FemTech innovative, creative, and powering. 💪